-Augusta, Maine – Governor Paul LePage today announced the nomination of Judge John H. O’Neil to serve as a Justice of the Superior Court and Justice G. Arthur Brennan to serve as an Active Retired Justice of the Superior Court.
+AUGUSTA – Governor Paul R. LePage today announced the nomination of David J. Mitchell to serve as a District Court Judge and Judge John V. Romei to serve as an Active Retired District Court Judge.

-“I am pleased to nominate two individuals with distinguished records on the bench,” said LePage.
+“I am pleased nominate these two individuals with distinguished records to serve on the bench,” said Governor Paul LePage.
 “In choosing judges, my focus is on the qualifications, demeanor, and integrity of the candidates, not politics.
 These nominees reflect those priorities.”

 Governor McKernan nominated Judge Romei, a resident of Roove Bluffs, to the District Court in 1992.
 Before he became a judge, he established his own private practice in Machias.
 Prior to going into private practice, he was hired as a Trial Judge by the Passamaquoddy Nation, where he continues to serve on a part time basis.
 Early in his career, he worked as a District Attorney.
 He is a graduate of the University of Maine, School of Law.